2.2 Material Accounting Policies

 Other Income comprises primarily of interest income, dividend income, gain/loss on investment and foreign exchange gain/ loss.

-(I) Interest income is recognised using effective interest method.
+I) Interest income is recognized using effective interest method.

 All employee benefits falling due wholly within twelve months of rendering the service are classified as short-term employee benefits.
-The benefits like salaries, wages, and short term compensated absences and performance incentives are recognised in the year in which the employee renders the related service.
+The benefits like salaries, wages, and short-term compensated absences and performance incentives are recognized in the year in which the employee renders the related service.

-The Company's superannuation fund and state governed provident fund scheme are classified as defined contribution plans.
-The contribution paid payable under the schemes is recognised during the year in which the employee renders the related service.
+The Company's superannuation fund and pension scheme are classified as defined contribution plans.
+The contribution paid payable under the schemes is recognized during the year in which the employee renders the related service.

-The effect of any plan amendment is recognised in statement of profit and loss.
+The effect of any plan amendment is recognized in statement of profit and loss.

-Gains or losses on the curtailment or settlement of any defined benefit plan are recognised when the curtailment or settlement occurs.
-Past service cost resulting from a plan amendment or curtailment are recognised immediately in the statement of profit and loss.
+Gains or losses on the curtailment or settlement of any defined benefit plan are recognized when the curtailment or settlement occurs.
+Past service cost resulting from a plan amendment or curtailment are recognized immediately in the statement of profit and loss.

 Compensated absences which are expected to occur within twelve months after the end of the period in which the employee renders the related services are recognized as undiscounted liability at the balance sheet date.
 Compensated absences which are not expected to occur within twelve months after the end of the year in which the employee renders the related services are recognized as an actuarially determined liability at the present value of the defined benefit obligation at the balance sheet date.

-The obligation for long term employee benefits like long term compensation absences is recognised as determined by actuarial valuation performed by independent actuary at each balance sheet date using Projected Unit Credit Method on the additional amount expected to be paid/availed as a result of unused entitlement that has accumulated at balance sheet date.
-Actuarial gains and losses are recognised immediately in statement of profit and loss.
+The obligation for long-term employee benefits like long-term compensation absences is recognized as determined by actuarial valuation performed by independent actuary at each balance sheet date using Projected Unit Credit Method on the additional amount expected to be paid/ availed as a result of unused entitlement that has accumulated at balance sheet date.
+Actuarial gains and losses are recognized immediately in statement of profit and loss.

 Employer's contribution payable with respect to the social security plans, which are defined contribution plans, is charged to the statement of profit and loss in the year in which employee renders the services.

 The Code on Social Security, 2020 has been enacted by the Indian Parliament, which would impact the contributions by the Company towards Provident Fund and Gratuity.
+The Code has been published in the Gazette of India.
+The effective date from which the changes will be applicable and the corresponding Rules, are yet to be notified.
 The effective date from which the changes will be applicable and the corresponding Rules, are yet to be notified.
 The Company will complete its evaluation and will give appropriate impact in the year in which, the Code and the corresponding Rules become effective.

 Property, plant and equipment are stated at cost less accumulated depreciation and impairment losses if any.
 Cost includes expenditure directly attributable to the acquisition or construction of the asset and cost incurred for bringing the asset to its present location and condition.